jlmurdoch/raspio-duino-setup/README.md

 https://github.com/arduino/ArduinoCore-avr/blob/master/bootloaders/atmega/ATmegaBOOT_168_atmega328.hex

 # Using a dedicated programmer
-Here is how to play with the ATMEGA328P-PU chip using a TL866xx and the minipro CLI tool.
+Here is how to play with an extracted ATMEGA328P-PU chip using a TL866xx and the minipro CLI tool.
+Using an ICSP interface with a RasPiO Duino still connected to a Raspberry Pi will probably result in magic smoke / dead electronics.

-List for a supported chip:
+Search for supported chip(s):
 ```
 $ minipro -L atmega328
 Found TL866CS 03.2.86 (0x256)